AhmedIdress/news-app/README.md

 # news

-A smoll app to fetching and view news with (category , country) filter and can save any news in local data to and view it.
+A small app to fetching and view news with (category , country) filter and can save any news in local data to and view it.
 You can search about any word. data are represent in pagination as a 10 items in requset.

 ## what i have used in this project